A person’s metabolism slows with age, depending on genetics, gender, physical activity level, muscle mass, body fat, and other factors.

 6. Sip Some Green Tea or Black Coffee

-Numerous studies have found that caffeine and green tea extract can significantly boost metabolism and help burn fat, contributing to weight loss and weight maintenance in some individuals .
+Numerous studies have found that caffeine and green tea extract can burn fat by significantly boosting metabolism contributing to weight loss and weight maintenance in some individuals .

 Caffeine, catechins, and other antioxidants from these beverages can also help suppress your appetite, increase energy and exercise endurance, enabling you to exercise harder and longer to burn more calories.